 Many of these brushes have a pressure sensor to prevent you from applying too much pressure.
 They do this either by slowing down the brush or lighting up when triggered, alerting you to be a little less aggressive.
 Too much pressure can actually lead to some pretty serious consequences, such as gum recession or even damaging the enamel on your teeth.

 This test was based on the idea that your electric toothbrush cannot clean where it cannot reach.
-A common misconception is that sonic toothbrushes use sonic waves to actually blast plaque off of your teeth, when in reality "sonic" is just referring to how fast the bristles are vibrating (Sonic and ultrasonic toothbrushes do have a proven fluid dynamics effect, where they are able to disrupt bacteria up to 4mm away from the actual brush head in certain circumstances, but 4mm isn't very far, still requiring you to effectively move the toothbrush into all the cracks and crevices of your mouth).
+A common misconception is that sonic toothbrushes use sonic waves to actually blast plaque off of your teeth, when in reality, "sonic" is just referring to how fast the bristles are vibrating (Sonic and ultrasonic toothbrushes do have a proven fluid dynamics effect, where they are able to disrupt bacteria up to four mm away from the actual brush head in certain circumstances, but four mm isn't very far, still requiring you to effectively move the toothbrush into all the cracks and crevices of your mouth).

 Our test highlights which toothbrushes were the most intuitive to use while brushing, the most maneuverable, and the models that most people will miss the least number of spots in their mouth, based on our group of testers.
-Each tester used each toothbrush model only once, to use each model in a "worst case scenario" as each user would miss the most spots when the brush was the most unfamiliar.
-We also had each tester bring in their manual toothbrush and complete the test with that, to act as a control.
+Each tester used each toothbrush model only once to use each model in a "worst-case scenario," as each user would miss the most spots when the brush was the most unfamiliar.
+We also had each tester bring in their manual toothbrush and complete the test to act as a control.